jujuju88/DA-Ass5/README.md

 Most of the predictions are based on the ml, md,mb techniques or algorithms to calculate the magnitude.
 So we can explore further these techniques and improve the accuracy for the future.

 Next, we use a line plot to visually the patterns of the average seismic level for the last month.
-The magnitude alternate within 1.25 and 1.75 which is consistent and we shouldn't be worried for major earthquakes.
+The magnitudes alternate within 1.25 and 1.75 which is consistent and we shouldn't be worried for major earthquakes.

 Then, we went on to explore which level of depths in km were causing the magnitudes of seismic events.
 At level 6 were the highest average magnitude.